Honest take: Is Buttondown right for you?

 If you want monetization: Beehiiv

 Buttondown supports paid newsletters, but Beehiiv has an actual ad network, referral programs, and tools for building a media business.
 If making money from your newsletter is the priority, Beehiiv is purpose-built for that.
-See our Beehiiv comparison.
+See our Beehiiv comparison and learn about newsletter monetization strategies.

 If you want discovery: Substack

-Substack has network effects—readers can find you through recommendations and the app.
+Substack has network effects — readers can find you through recommendations and the app.
 Buttondown doesn't have this.
 If organic discovery matters, Substack's network is valuable.
-Read our guide to email tools.
+Read our guide to email tools and explore how open rates vary across platforms.

 Buttondown is Markdown-first, which developers love but others don't.
 ConvertKit, Beehiiv, and MailerLite offer visual drag-and-drop email builders.
-Check our ConvertKit comparison.
+Check our ConvertKit comparison and see how email marketing for creators differs from developer-focused tools.

 If you want full control: Ghost